xu-cheng/latex-action/README.md

 * `args`

-    The extra arguments to be passed to `texliveonfly`.
+    The extra arguments to be passed to the compiler by `texliveonfly`.
 By default, it is `-pdf -file-line-error -interaction=nonstopmode`.
 This tells `latexmk` to use `pdflatex`.
 If you want to use `xelatex` or `lualatex`, you can set the `args` to `-xelatex -file-line-error -interaction=nonstopmode` or `-lualatex --file-line-error --interaction=nonstopmode` respectively.
 Alternatively, you could create a `.latexmkrc` file.
 Refer to the [`latexmk` document](http://texdoc.net/texmf-dist/doc/support/latexmk/latexmk.pdf) for more information.

 * `extra_packages`